AhmedHIbrahim/ceng3505_GUI_Labs/README.md

 # ceng3505_GUI_Labs
-CENG3505 - Graphical User Interface (GUI) Labs which were implemented using Android Studio IDE & XML & JAVA.
+A groub of Android Apps that were implemented using Android Studio IDE & XML & JAVA.

+<h1>Lab2_MyFirstApplication</h1>